Murder of Peter Weinberger: Trial

 The trial concluded in early December, with the jury reaching their verdict on December 7, after deliberating for 6 hours and 24 minutes.
-LaMarca was found guilty of felony first degree murder and kidnapping.
-In New York at the time, a first degree murder conviction carried a mandatory death sentence.
-However, because LaMarca had been convicted of felony first degree murder instead of premeditated first degree murder, the jury had the option of sparing his life by recommending mercy.
+LaMarca was found guilty of first degree murder and kidnapping.
+Under New York law at the time, a first degree murder conviction carried a mandatory death sentence.
+However, because LaMarca had been convicted of felony first degree murder rather than premeditated first degree murder, the jury had the option of recommending mercy, in which case he would instead face life in prison.
 LaMarca's lawyers pleaded with the jury to let him live since he had young children of his own.
 The prosecution replied, "What mercy was shown baby Peter when he was left in that woods?
 What mercy did he show then?"
-Ultimately, LaMarca's jury did not recommend mercy, meaning he would be sentenced to death.
+Ultimately, the jury did not recommend mercy, meaning LaMarca would die in the state's electric chair.
 Upon hearing the verdict, LaMarca's wife and mother, who were in the gallery witnessing the trial, reportedly fainted.
 One week later, on December 14, 1956, LaMarca was formally sentenced to death, with Nassau County Judge Mario Pittoni scheduling his execution to take place during the week of January 28, 1957.